 b1) What data should registrars be required to collect for each of the following contacts: Registrant, Tech, Admin, Billing?

-b2) What data is collected because it is necessary to deliver the service of fulfilling a domain registration, versus other legitimate purpose as outlined in part (A) above?
+b2) What data is collected because it is necessary to deliver the service of fulfilling a domain registration, versus other purposes designated as legitimate, as outlined in part (A) above?

-B4) How shall legitimacy of collecting data be defined (at least for data from personal data collected from European users)?
+B4) How shall legitimacy of collecting data be defined (at least for data from personal data collected from European registrants)?

 B5) Is there legal justification for collection of these data elements, or a legal reason why registrars should not continue to collect all data elements for each contact

 Note: Questions under b) are gating questions for the EPDP Team’s discussion of access, in that they must be answered before work on a standardized access model can commence.
-They are gating because the answers to these questions will establish a baseline set of data that is collected for each domain name registration, which will in turn inform what data is made public, as opposed to only made available to accredited users.
+They are gating because the answers to these questions will establish a baseline set of data that is collected for each domain name registration.
+This must be determined before we turn our minds to deciding which data is made public, as which could be made available to accredited users for legitimate purposes.

 c) Transfer of data from registrar to registry: